Camden London Borough Council: Local employment imbalance

 Following Freedom of Information requests in 2020, it was discovered that only 16% of Camden's employees live within the borough, and that many of its employees live as far afield as Scotland and Northern Ireland.

 It was also discovered that senior employees were more likely to live further away from Camden, with a spokesperson saying that finding employees with specialised skillsets near to the borough was 'almost impossible'.
 Camden stated in response that all their staff are provided with one day's extra leave for volunteering, with a 'focus on Camden'.

 Statistics also showed that only a single employee lived in Camden's three Central London wards, despite comprising almost a quarter of the borough's size and population.

-Social Housing
+Social housing

-In November 2024, the Housing Ombudsman published a special investigation into Camden Councils management of social housing.
+In November 2024, the Housing Ombudsman published a special investigation into Camden Council's management of social housing.
 The investigation was prompted by a significant volume of severe maladministration rulings.
 They found evidence of a defensive complaints culture.
 The main areas of concern identified were complaint management, disrepair and how vulnerable tenants were treated.
-One tenant had to live with damp and mould, for over three years, severely impacting the tenants mental health.
+One tenant had to live with damp and mould, for over three years, severely impacting the tenant's mental health.